carlosblanco/bugs.html/README.md

 * Click on the New Task button to clear the input boxes and generate a new ID automatically so you can create a new task.
 * Click on a task from the list of tasks and then save it with the same ID to update it.
 * Double click on a task from the list of tasks to delete them.
-* Group taks into milestones by typing the same value in the Milestone text box.
+* Group taks into projects and milestones by typing the same value in the Project or Milestone text box.
 * Vissually differentiate on the Kanban board between Defects and Improvements.
-* Vissually notice the completion progress of your milestone with the progress bar on the top right corner.
+* Vissually notice the completion of your project/milestone with the progress bar on the top right corner.

 ### Storing Data